stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 # PowerShell Editions #

+PowerShell 7 is the current version of PowerShell.
+It is built with .NET Core to be cross-platform and Open Source.
+It replaces Windows PowerShell and PowerShell Core.

 Windows PowerShell is the older, proprietary implementation of PowerShell that is shipped with most versions of Windows.
 It is sometimes referred to as the *Desktop* edition.
 Windows PowerShell is still maintained, but will receive no new features.
-The intention is to replace it with PowerShell Core.
+The intention is to replace it with PowerShell 7.

-PowerShell Core is the latest implementation of PowerShell.
-It is built with .NET Core to be cross-platform and Open Source.
-For consistency with the version numbers of Windows PowerShell, the first full release of PowerShell Core has 6.0 as the version number.
+PowerShell Core was the first Open Source version of PowerShell.
+Releases of PowerShell Core were designated as PowerShell version 6.

 # Installing PowerShell #

 ### Windows ###

-All of the recent versions of Windows desktop and server operating systems include versions of Windows PowerShell and the [Integrated Script Environment](https://technet.microsoft.com/en-us/library/dd315244.aspx) (ISE) for editing PowerShell scripts.
+All of the supported versions of Windows desktop and server operating systems include Windows PowerShell and the [Integrated Script Environment](https://technet.microsoft.com/en-us/library/dd315244.aspx) (ISE) for editing PowerShell scripts.
 Windows 10 and Windows Server 2016 provide Windows PowerShell 5.1.

 > ISE is no longer developed.
 Microsoft now recommend that you use Visual Studio Code for writing PowerShell code, rather than ISE.

+Install PowerShell 7 on Windows systems to get the current version of PowerShell.
+PowerShell 7 does not replace the version of Windows PowerShell that is already provided by the operating system.
+Instead, it is installed as a complete separate application.

-To install the latest version of PowerShell 5 on older Windows systems, install the Windows Management Framework (WMF).
+To install Windows PowerShell 5 on older Windows systems, you must install the Windows Management Framework (WMF).
 WMF is a package of the latest version of PowerShell, along with PowerShell Desired State Configuration (DSC).

-You may install PowerShell Core on Windows systems.
-If you install PowerShell Core on Windows it does not replace the version of Windows PowerShell that is already provided by the operating system.

 ### macOS and Linux ###

-To use PowerShell on Linux and macOS systems, install [PowerShell Core](https://github.com/powershell/powershell).
+To use PowerShell on Linux and macOS systems, install [PowerShell 7](https://github.com/powershell/powershell).

-Follow [these instructions](https://github.com/powershell/powershell#telemetry) to disable the telemetry in PowerShell Core.
-The PowerShell Core installer creates a directory called `/usr/local/microsoft/`, with one subdirectory per PowerShell installation.
+Follow [these instructions](https://github.com/powershell/powershell#telemetry) to disable the telemetry in PowerShell.
+The PowerShell installer creates a directory called `/usr/local/microsoft/`, with one subdirectory per PowerShell installation.

 ### Tools ###